vivektiwary/coding_practise/README.md

      here then we need to check from 17 - 30 floors for result. which is equal to 14 plus we have tested it for 2 floors, so 14 + 2 = 16.

+2. You are given 10 bags of gold coins.
+Nine bags contain coins that each weigh 10 grams.
+One bag contains all false coins that weigh one gram less.
+You must identify this bag in just one weighing.
+You have a digital balance that reports the weight of what is placed on it.

+   > Note: We only have to weight it one time and there are no
+     balance kind of arrangement.
+   >
+   >
+   > If a balance was given it would have taken only 2 steps
+     but that will also make the question trivial.
+     So as the difference between the false coin and true coin is only 1.
+     So if we take 1 coin from bag 1 and put that in a new bag E.
+     2 coin from bag 2 and put that in the bag E.
+   >
+   > .
+   > .
+   >
+   > 10 coin from bag 10 and put that in the bag E.
+     We expect the sum to be 10*(1 + 2 + . . + 10) = 550
+     If we deduct the sum we will get from 550 we will have the bag number as the difference is only 1.
+   >
+   >
+   > Suppose another case where the false bag has weight = 8gm
+     then the difference would be `2`.
+Then whatever the difference comes we need to divide it by 2 to get the result.
+   >
+   >
+   > In a more general case if the difference is `n` and `n < true weight` then we need to divide the difference by `n`.

 ### Disclaimer:
-Some of the things which are listed above are taken from various sources including `The algorithm design manual by Skiena`.
+Some of the things which are listed above are taken from various sources including but not limited to `The algorithm design manual by Skiena`.
 I do not claim ownership of entire content which has been posted here.
 This readme is a reference which I am using while studying different things.